The deadline to apply for an internship in the UNCSA Counseling Service is March 2 each year.

 Minimum academic requirements include completion of courses in counseling and psychopathology.
 Additional course work in advanced counseling theory/technique and group dynamics is preferred.
 Effective communication skills and a commitment to complete all the requirements of the internship are also required.

-Candidates must be able to work within the normal operating hours of the Center (Monday - Friday, 8 a.m. - 5 p.m.); Every effort will be made to accommodate interns' outside commitments; however, some scheduling flexibility may be required.
-Occasional evening hours will be necessary for outreach programs.
+Candidates must be able to work within the normal operating hours of the Center (Monday-Friday, 8 a.m. - 5 p.m.); Every effort will be made to accommodate interns' outside commitments; however, some scheduling flexibility may be required.

 - Individual Counseling: The Counseling Center staff meets twice a week to review clients.
 After intern has received training on screenings, the office staff will assign clients based on student's schedule and counselor/intern availability.
 Intern is responsibility for monitoring his/her level of comfort with cases and caseload; however, clinical supervision will be available to assist the emerging professional through this process.
 Every effort is made to provide interns with a variety of clients and presenting issues.
 Interns may also be given the opportunity to provide couples counseling.